-The SouthTX system has access to natural gas take-away pipelines owned by Enterprise Intrastate, LLC; Kinder Morgan; Tejas Pipeline LLC, Natural Gas Pipeline Company of America; Tennessee Gas Pipeline Company, LLC; and Transcontinental Gas Pipe Line.
-The Partnership sells a portion of its NGL production at SouthTX to DCP Midstream Partners LP ("DCP") under a legacy Atlas exchange contract, which expires in 2029.
-The remaining portion of NGL production at SouthTX is purchased by the Partnership's Downstream Business.
+The SouthTX system has access to natural gas take-away pipelines owned by Enterprise Intrastate, LLC; Kinder Morgan Tejas Pipeline LLC, Natural Gas Pipeline Company of America, Tennessee Gas Pipeline Company, LLC, and Transcontinental Gas Pipe Line.
+We sell a portion of our NGL production at SouthTX to DCP Midstream Partners LP ("DCP") under a legacy Atlas exchange contract, which expires in 2029.
+The remaining portion of NGL production at SouthTX is purchased by our Downstream Business.